Groovalicious WOMAD - Trust me, Its good!

 WOMAD 2007 - Singapore - Clube do Balanco

-Their songs made me start to tap my feet and finally put me in the mood to dance along with the other lively people!
-I want their CD :)
+Their songs made me start to tap my feet and finally put me in the mood to dance along with the other lively people.
+I would love to have their CD 🙂

 It was impressive to see inhibitions down, with everyone dancing, no one caring if the others had two left feet.